History of the England national rugby union team: 2015

 England were made to work hard by Fiji in their World Cup opener but pulled away in the last 20 minutes to secure a bonus-point win at Twickenham.

 Two tries from full-back Mike Brown and the impact of a superior set of replacements saw Stuart Lancaster's men home despite a disjointed display.

 Had the Fijians landed their kicks a tense contest could have been significantly tighter still.
 Despite a stuttering opening display, England had a platform on which to build as they sought to win the Webb-Ellis trophy for the first time in 12 years.

 Wales overcame a 10-point deficit and endless injuries to pull off a sensational win against England in an astonishing World Cup contest.

 Gareth Davies's late try from Lloyd Williams' brilliant cross-field kick and 23 points from Dan Biggar's unblemished boot sealed victory.

 This is a devastating loss for England, for whom Owen Farrell kicked 20 points.
 Jonny May scored a first-half try for the hosts, who turned down a tricky late shot at goal and paid the price.

 The late defeat left England needing to win their next pool match against old enemies Australia to maintain any chance of reaching the quarter-finals.

-England were knocked out of the World Cup after being torn apart by a superb Australia display at a stunned Twickenham.
-Two converted first-half tries and four penalties from Wallaby fly-half Bernard Foley in a virtuoso display brought a richly deserved win on a black night for England's men in white.
+England were knocked out of the World Cup after being defeated by Australia at Twickenham.
+Two converted first-half tries and four penalties from Wallaby fly-half Bernard Foley brought Australia victory against the English side.

-One week later, England's doomed World Cup campaign ended with a few fireworks as they ran in 10 tries to complete an ultimately hollow final victory against Uruguay, winning 60–3 in Manchester.
+One week later, England's World Cup campaign ended with a few fireworks as they ran in 10 tries to complete a final victory against Uruguay, winning 60–3 in Manchester.

 Following a subsequent RFU inquest into England's shortcomings at the tournament, coach Stuart Lancaster had his contract terminated with immediate effect.
 Though his win rate in matches as coach was the highest since Sir Clive Woodward, his failure to secure the Six Nations title at all in his tenure, coupled with the team's exit at the pool stage, effectively made his position as coach untenable.